John Wrathall: Ministerial office

 By 1962 Wrathall was no longer a supporter of the United Federal Party and became a founder member of the Rhodesian Front under Winston Field.
 He was elected in Bulawayo North in the December 1962 election under the RF banner, defeating the incumbent, Cyril Hatty, by 67 votes.
 As one of the party's most experienced members, in October 1963 he was made Minister of African Education.
 A month later he also took on the Ministry of Health, which was being transferred from the Federation of Rhodesia and Nyasaland on its demise at the end of 1963.

 Wrathall was among the members of the Rhodesian Front who deposed Winston Field and instead installed Ian Smith as Prime Minister in April 1964.
 Smith promoted him to be Minister of Finance and of Posts and Telecommunications.
 As such, he was one of the signatories to the Unilateral Declaration of Independence (UDI) on 11 November 1965.
-He was Deputy Prime Minister from 7 September 1966.
-Known as "the quiet man of Rhodesian politics", he nevertheless was a key figure in the secret struggle against United Nations sanctions imposed after UDI.
+He was Deputy Prime Minister from 7 September 1966 when Clifford Dupont was named Officer Administering the Government.
+Known as "the quiet man of Rhodesian politics", Wrathall nevertheless was a key figure in the secret struggle against United Nations sanctions imposed after UDI.

 As Minister of Finance, Wrathall also oversaw the adoption of a new decimal currency to replace the Rhodesian pound, known as the Rhodesian dollar, a name which he regarded as having international substance.

 In July 1973 Wrathall ceded his responsibility as Minister of Posts; during the 1974 general election he stood down from the House of Assembly and transferred to the Senate.
 In 1975 he presented his 12th (and last) consecutive Budget as Rhodesia's longest serving Minister of Finance.